allisonhorst/stats-illustrations/openscapes/README.md

 This folder contains artwork by @allison_horst that was conceived of, and presented by, Dr. Julia Lowndes (@jules32) - director of <a href="https://www.openscapes.org/">Openscapes</a> for talks including her opening <a href="https://www.youtube.com/watch?v=Z8PqwFPqn6Y&feature=youtu.be&start=2710">keynote</a> at the <a href="http://user2019.r-project.org/program_overview/">useR!
 2019 conference</a>. (<a href="https://jules32.github.io/useR-2019-keynote/#1">Slides are here</a>).

 This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.
-Please credit any Openscapes artwork with: Artwork from @openscapes via @juliesquid (illustrated by @allison_horst).
+Please credit any Openscapes artwork with: "Artwork from @juliesquid for @openscapes (illustrated by @allison_horst)."

 ----